asimsaeed353/angular-course-maxschwarz/13-forms/01-starting-project/notes.md

 - `ng-touched` tells that the user has at least selected it

 Now these CSS classes can be used to apply some styling to these elements.

+### 254. Creating and Using Async Validators

+**Async Validators** is a function that receives a control as input and return observable.
+This allows us to perform async operation such as sending HTTP requests to backend to check whether an email address has already been registered